etiennebacher/jarl/docs/editors.md

 ![](img/code_highlight.PNG){fig-alt="R script with `any(is.na(x))` underlined in yellow, indicating a rule violation.
 A popup shows Jarl message."}

 * quick fixes lightbulb icons will appear when the cursor is next to a highlighted piece of code.
-Clicking this icon will allow you to apply the fix only for this piece of code:
+Clicking this icon will give you several options: apply the fix only for this piece of code, add a comment to ignore this specific violation, or add a comment to ignore all violations present in this piece of code.
+The screenshots below show the procedure to apply the fix:

 ![](img/code_quick_fix_1.PNG){fig-alt="R script showing the code `any(is.na(x))`.
 A blue lightbulb shows that a quick fix is available for this piece of code."}